 In addition, anemia makes you extremely tired.
 It can be a challenge even to walk up the stairs.
 If you do feel weak and tired, make sure you test your iron blood levels at your next check-up.
 Some degree of anemia is very common at this stage and the weeks to come and iron supplements may be needed.

-You may have already gained anywhere from 8-10 pounds now, and can expect to gain anywhere from 0.5 to a full pound of weight per week now as your baby continues to flourish inside.
+You may have already gained anywhere from 8-10 pounds (3.5-4.5 kg) now, and can expect to gain anywhere from 0.5 to a full pound of weight per week (0.25-0.5 kg) now as your baby continues to flourish inside.

 Other common pregnancy ailments during this time include frequent urination, heartburn, constipation or indigestion.
 These may be only slight right now and will increase as your pregnancy progresses, so be sure to get enough fluids daily to help prevent some of these annoyances.

 This is a wild baby and the kicks can actually be seen from outside now.
-Fun for my hubby!
+Fun for her dad!

-Now what's it like for you to be 20 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 20 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!